QuantVI/rand_various/Python_PD_LGD_EAD_Modeling/1_modified/README.md

 # Credit Risk Modeling
 ###### - Project Syllabus

+Using consumer loan data, we design a model to predeict the probability of default.
+We also assign a default predicton and tune it according to out-of-sample metrics.

+In conjunction with a probability of default (PD) model, we create a loss given default (LGD) model and and exposure at default (EAD) model.
+The three are combined to predict the Expected Credit Loss (ECL).

 | Section                                    | Sub-section                              |
 | ------------------------------------------ | ---------------------------------------- |
 | 01.
 Introduction                           | 01A.
 Purpose                            |